scmmishra/slick-deploy/README.md

 Slick Deploy is a command-line tool designed to facilitate zero-downtime deployment for applications running in Docker containers, with Caddy as the reverse proxy.

+> [!WARNING]
+> Slick is not ready for production, but you can give it a shot if you're feeling adventurous

 ## Features

 - Zero-downtime deployment: Update your running application without interrupting service.